 - Collect administrative records

 We’ve put together a list of 10 steps — not listed in any specific order — you should take to build a successful HR department.
 Whether you begin working through this list with or without your company’s first (or first few) human resources employee(s), all 10 items on this list should be thoughtfully considered.

 1. Create a company-wide staffing plan

 Create a company-wide staffing plan so you can identify all positions you’ll need to fill with your new hires.
 This may also include moving current employees into new roles or even removing employees and/ or their roles entirely from the company.

 2. Set an HR budget

-You’ll need a budget for your human resources department — this will cover the costs of building the department and hiring your HR team.
+You'll need a budget for your human resources department to cover the costs of building the department and hiring your HR team.
 The budget will also go to company-wide programming, and culture and team building activities HR may organize.

 3. Make a payroll and compensation system

 You’ll need to ensure you have payroll and compensation plans in place for all types and levels of employees.
-Your employees are going to want to know how, when, and the frequency in which they’re going to be paid the moment they receive their job offer.
+Your employees will want to know how, when, and the frequency in which they’re going to be paid the moment they receive their job offer.
 You’ll also need this information to determine salary ranges for all of your employees.